gene-git/ssl-mgr/README.rst

 * New dev option *--force-server-restarts*.

-* Add ability to specif the top level directory (where configs and outputs are read from / saved to) via environment variable *SSL_MGR_TOPDIR*.
+* Add ability to specify the top level directory (where configs and outputs are read from / saved to) via environment variable *SSL_MGR_TOPDIR*.

 * External programs are run using a local copy of *run_prog()* from